hbctraining/DGE_workshop/lessons/02_DEG_QC_analysis.md

 ![pca](../img/pca_500.png)

 **What does this plot tell you about the similarity of samples?
 Does it fit the expectation from the experimental design?** By default the function uses the *top 500 most variable genes*.
-You can change this by adding the `ntop` argument and specifying how many genes you want to use.
+You can change this by adding the `ntop` argument and specifying how many genes you want to use to draw the plot.

 ***